Lawrence H. Johnston

 Lawrence Harding Johnston (February 11, 1918 – December 4, 2011) was an American physicist, a young contributor to the Manhattan Project.
 He was the only man to witness all three atomic explosions in 1945: the Trinity nuclear test in New Mexico and the atomic bombings of Hiroshima and Nagasaki in Japan.

 During World War II, Johnston worked at the MIT Radiation Laboratory where he invented ground-controlled approach radar.
 In 1944, he went to the Manhattan Project's Los Alamos Laboratory, where he co-invented the exploding-bridgewire detonator.

 After the war, Johnston completed his Ph.D. thesis in 1950, and became an associate professor at the University of Minnesota in Minneapolis.
 He later worked at the Stanford Linear Accelerator Center as head of the electronics department, and was a professor at the University of Idaho in Moscow, where he taught until his retirement.

 Early life

 Born in Shandong, China, on February 11, 1918, Johnston was the son of American Presbyterian missionaries.
 The family returned to the United States in 1923, and his father became a Presbyterian pastor in Santa Maria, California.

 After graduation from Hollywood High School in 1936, Johnston earned an associate degree at Los Angeles City College.
-He transferred to the University of California in Berkeley, where Luis Walter Alvarez was a graduate student.
+He transferred to the University of California, Berkeley, where Luis Walter Alvarez was a graduate student.
 Johnston received his bachelor's degree in physics in 1940.